Lemon Law / Connecticut Lemon Law FAQs

 Never drop your car and keys at the dealership, telling them you no longer want the car.
 This could be seen as a voluntary repossession, and it could negatively affect your credit.
 If you are having problems, always consult a consumer attorney, be it us or someone else.

 This is the most common question we receive at Kimmel & Silverman.
-Unfortunately, used cars are not covered under the Lemon Law, but hold on, don't get discouraged yet!
+Unfortunately, used cars are not covered under the Lemon Law in Connecticut, but hold on, don't get discouraged yet!

-If you have a manufacturer's warranty, original or extended, we may still help you under the aforementioned Magnuson-Moss Act.
+If you have a manufacturer's warranty, original or extended, we may be able to help you under the aforementioned Magnuson-Moss Act.